michael-milette/moodle-local_contact/README.md

         </div>
     </form>

-More examples of web forms for Contact Form for Moodle are available in the Wiki:
+That is it.
+Just save and you are done.
+Additional examples of forms are available on the plugin's GitHub Wiki:

 https://github.com/michael-milette/moodle-local_contact/wiki/HTML-Form-Templates

+You can of course customize it to suit your particular requirements.

 Almost any type of HTML field included with the form should automatically appear in the email.
-Example: text, password, textarea, radio, checkbox, select dropdown, hidden and more.
+Example: text, password, textarea, radio, checkbox, select drop-down, hidden and more.
 See the section on Limitations below.

 **REQUIRED FIELDS:** The following input fields are required in order to avoid the built-in anti-spam protection.
 If these input fields are not present in the form, it will not work:

 1. **name** - You can change the name of this field by editing the **field-name** string in the Moodle language editor.
 If user is logged in, this field will be ignored and the users full name as registered in Moodle will be used instead.
-   Exception: This form fields not required and will be ignored if it exist but only if the user is currently logged-in to Moodle.
-User profile info (firstname lastname) will be used instead.
+   If the user is currently logged in (not guest), this field will be ignored if it exists and user profile info (firstname lastname) will be used instead.
 2. **email** - You can change the name of this field by editing the **field-email** string in the Moodle language editor.
-   Exception: This form fields not required and will be ignored if it exist but only if the user is currently logged-in to Moodle.
-User profile info (email address) will be used instead.
+   If the user is currently logged in (not guest), this field will be ignored if it exists and user profile info (firstname lastname) will be used instead.
 3. **sesskey** - Must include both the hidden **sesskey** field as well as the SCRIPT line below it.
 4. **submit** - The name of the button.

 Your FORM tag must have an action set to **../../local/contact/index.php** and a method set to **post**.

-**A Few Tips**

-Although not required, the following fields have special meaning to Contact Form:
+**OPTIONAL FIELDS:** Although not required, the following fields have special meaning to Contact Form:

 * **subject**  : If you want the subject of the email to contain content from the submitted web form, your form must include a field called **subject**.
 You can change the name of this field by editing the **field-subject** string in the Moodle language editor.
 * **message**  : If you want a textarea field, like a Message field, to be formatted properly when inserted in the email, the field must be called **message**.
 You can change the name of this field by editing the **field-message** string in the Moodle language editor.
+* **recipient**: Add this field if you want to specify a recipient other than the Moodle support email address.
+This field must contain an alias, not an email address.
+See the section on Configuring the List of Recipients in this documentation.

-Optional: You can add the referring URL, the page that the user was on before going to the form, by adding the following to your form:
+You can also add the referring URL, the page that the user was on before going to the form, by adding the following to your form:

     <input type="hidden" id="referrer" name="referrer" value="">
     <script>document.getElementById('referrer').value = document.referrer;</script>

+**Additional Tips**

 If you are not familiar with how to create basic HTML web forms, take a look at this tutorial: